London Country Bus Services: New vehicles

 Steps were taken to reduce the age of the fleet, and NBC quickly ordered 90 Park Royal bodied Leyland Atlanteans.
 In 1970/71 London Transport's last Country order, for 138 AEC Swifts, was delivered.
 The Atlantean soon became London Country's standard double deck bus, and by 1981 there were 291 in the fleet.
 The highest fleet number was AN293, but AN98 and AN99 had been previously lost to fire.
 Most were bodied by Park Royal, with some by Roe to the same design and 30 Metro Cammell Weymann bodied Atlanteans, diverted from a Midland Red order.
 There were also 11 Leyland-engined, Godstone-based Daimler Fleetlines diverted from Western Welsh, becoming the first NBC-ordered buses in the fleet, just before the Atlanteans.
 The only other London Country double-deckers in the 1970s were 15 Bristol VRTs, rare highbridge Eastern Coach Works bodied examples.
 These were allocated to Grays garage in 1977 but were quickly moved on.

 There was also activity in the single-decker fleet.
 Some of the AEC Regal IV RFs had been refurbished in the 1960s, with twin headlights, curved windscreens, new side mouldings and improved interiors, mainly allocated to Green Line services.
 There were 14 Willowbrook bodied AEC Reliances at Hertford garage, which had been bought by London Transport in 1965.
 By 1975 they were on bus work, which some thought was idiosyncratic when vehicles twice as old were still on Green Line work.

 The Green Line services were largely operated by AEC Routemaster coaches and AEC Regal IV RFs.
 NBC ordered 90 AEC Reliances with 45-seat Park Royal bodies, which were originally in Green Line two-tone green but were quickly repainted in NBC local coach livery.
-For the orbital route 725 between Windsor and Gravesend, 15 Alexander W bodied AEC Swifts were purchased, but were soon demoted to Gravesend local services.
+For the orbital route 725 between Windsor and Gravesend, 15 Alexander bodied AEC Swifts were purchased, but were soon demoted to Gravesend local services.